Cancel anytime

 Full time employees - | Website https://denisonmines.com |

 Denison Mines Corp. engages in the acquisition, exploration, and development of uranium bearing properties in Canada.
 It holds 95% interest in its flagship project Wheeler River uranium project located in the Athabasca Basin region in northern Saskatchewan.
 The company was formerly known as International Uranium Corporation and changed its name to Denison Mines Corp. in December 2006.
-Denison Mines Corp. was incorporated in 1936 and is headquartered in Toronto, Canada.
+Denison Mines Corp. was founded in 1954 and is headquartered in Toronto, Canada.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.